Training

 I'm hoping to slowly break out of my tendency to be a destination walker, or at least better remember that not all destinations are physical locations.
 The Challenge Walk's destination is may physically be Cape Cod, but it's actually a world without MS, and I hope to walk all the way there — though I might show up with a frappe in hand.

-Kahmmie is a first-year walker and has just started to get involved with the MS community, with the inspiration of her significant other, Ken, this site's webmaster.
-She currently lives in the Boston area and attends graduate school full-time.
+Kahmmie was a first-year walker in 2010 and had just started to get involved with the MS community, with the inspiration of her then significant other, Ken, this site's webmaster.
+She lived in the Boston area and attended graduate school full-time.

 Walking with friends